Dollar off after data, stocks flat; Greek vote eyed

 NEW YORK The U.S. dollar index fell from a three-week high on Thursday as a weaker than expected U.S. payrolls report lowered chances of a U.S. interest rate hike come September, while Wall Street and world stock markets ended little changed after a volatile week.

-Bank shares were hit the most in New York on the expectation of lower rates for longer, while utilities, favoured when Treasuries yield relatively low rates, outperformed.
+Bank shares were hit the most in New York on the expectation of lower rates for longer, while utilities, favored when Treasuries yield relatively low rates, outperformed.

 Across the Atlantic, Greece was headed to a referendum on Sunday that could decide its future in the euro zone.
 The effect on financial markets was viewed as mixed, with some analysts saying it will have little influence, though they acknowledge it is ultimately unknown.